George H. Lyman

-George Hinckley Lyman (December 13, 1850 – May 17, 1945) was an American political figure who served as chairman of the Massachusetts Republican state committee and collector of customs for the port of Boston.
+George Hinckley Lyman Jr. (December 13, 1850 – May 17, 1945) was an American attorney and politician.
+He was Collector of Customs for the Port of Boston from 1898 to 1919 and served as chairman of the Massachusetts Republican state committee.

 Early life

 Lyman was born in Boston on December 13, 1850.
-His father, also named George H. Lyman was a prominent Boston doctor.
+His father was George H. Lyman, a prominent Boston doctor.
 His great-grandfather was Elbridge Gerry, a signer of the Declaration of Independence and Vice President of the United States.

-Lyman graduated from Boston Latin School, St. Paul's School, Harvard College, and Harvard Law School.
-After spending one year of study in Germany, Lyman returned to Boston to complete his legal training with the firm of Ropes, Gray, & Loring.
+Lyman graduated from Boston Latin School and St. Paul's School.
+He graduated with an A.B. from Harvard College in 1873.
+After college, he spent a one year of study in Germany.
+He graduate from Harvard Law School with an LL.B. in 1877, and passed the bar the same years.

-Political activities
+Career

+Lyman returned to Boston and joined the firm of Ropes, Gray, Boyden & Perkins.
+He worked as a lawyer for more than sixty years.

 Lyman was an active member of the Republican Party in Boston.
 He served as treasurer of the Ward 11 Republican committee, treasurer of the Boston Republican city committee, a member of the finance committee of the Massachusetts Republican Club, and represented the Fifth Suffolk district on the Republican state committee.
-From 1893 to 1895 he was chairman of the Massachusetts Republican state committee's finance committee.
+From 1893 to 1895, he was chairman of the Massachusetts Republican state committee's finance committee.
 On January 3, 1895, Lyman was unanimously elected chairman of the Republican state committee.
-In 1896 he was elected to the Republican National Committee.
+In 1896, he was elected to the Republican National Committee.